 He said the King, under Article 150, could then decide on the next course of action as he would be running the country and it would be up to “those running the country to take responsibility”.

 But he said this would not happen as nobody wanted war in Malaysia.

-Bon, the former Malaysian representative to the Asean Inter-governmental Commission on Human Rights (2016 to 2018), was also asked on Malaysia’s right to take genocide cases involving the Rohingya to the ICC.
+Bon, the former Malaysian representative to the ASEAN Inter-governmental Commission on Human Rights (2016 to 2018), was also asked about Malaysia’s right to take genocide cases involving the Rohingya to the ICC.

 He said since Malaysia was going to be a member of ICC, it could now only take up cases of the Rohingya after June this year.
 He said the problem now was that Malaysia would not be able to give evidence prior to the signing.

 “We cannot go backwards.
 Now, we can only go for crimes committed from June onwards,” he added.

 He said Malaysia needed to set up a special unit involving the Attorney General’s Chambers or private practitioners themselves could set up a team to advise and look at ways to compile evidence on crimes against the Rohingya.

 However, he warned that it would be difficult to access information in Myanmar as a lot of evidence is needed to back up the allegations could have been destroyed.